 - Number and Type of Properties: The lender might prefer a particular number of properties under the same blanket mortgage.
 For example, the lender might favor a few properties.
 They do this in the belief that this will make it easier for the borrower to repay the loan.
 Inversely, some lenders prefer many properties, since these create bounteous collateral.
 As mentioned earlier, some lenders prefer to restrict the variety or location of properties under any one blanket mortgage.
 On the other hand, many lenders will accept any collection of properties if the entire deal makes sense to them.

 - Blanket Mortgage Term: Risk-averse lenders might prefer mortgage terms no longer than 10 years.
-This limits their exposure to risk when compared to longer-term blanket loans.
+This limits their exposure to risk compared to longer-term blanket loans.

 - Ownership and Seasoning: Lenders put a lot of credence in the amount of time you’ve owned the subject properties within the blanket mortgage.
 These commercial lenders like to see evidence that you’ve been able to make your loan payments on these properties.
 Further, they want to see that you’ve operated them properly.
 Existing, or “seasoned”, loans on the properties demonstrate your track record for paying on time.

 - Income: Lenders will examine the net operating income (NOI) of the rental properties involved in the blanket loan.
 Simply put, NOI is gross revenues minus operating expenses.
 Some expenses stem from vacancies, so a low vacancy rate helps your cause.
 Lenders use NOI to compute the debt service coverage ratio.
 DSCR= NOI/Total Debt Service.
-A number of above shows a positive cash flow.
-Though, most commercial lenders will require a DSCR of 1.20 or higher.
+A number above 1 shows a positive cash flow.
+Accordingly, most commercial lenders require a DSCR of 1.20 or higher.
 A figure below 1.15 will almost certainly disqualify you.

 Qualifying the Borrower